SolicenTEAM/UEExtractor/README.md

 Made with ❤️ for **all** translators and translation developers.

-This a script/tool to extract `locresCSV` from unpacked directory from the **`.pak` or `.utoc`** archive format [Unreal Enigne](https://www.unrealengine.com/) (4.0 - 5.1).
+This a script/tool on **NET 8.0** to extract `locresCSV` from game that uses **`.pak` or `.utoc`** archive format [Unreal Enigne](https://www.unrealengine.com/) (4.0 - 5.1).<br>Using [CUE4Parse](https://github.com/FabianFG/CUE4Parse) to work with Unreal Engine archives.

 With it, you will receive a `locresCSV` file for localization of the game based on its resources.
-However, `locresCSV` is not a special format, and this name is only used to separate from the regular CSV file, which it is anyway.
+However,`locresCSV` is not a special format, and this name is only used to separate from the regular CSV file.

 > [!CAUTION]
 > You will not be able to get strings from files that contain a **DataTable** structure and operate on these strings via `.locres`.
-Do not open a *issue* to solve this problem, I will not be able to solve it.
-Thank you for understanding.
+> - Do not open a *issue* to solve this problem, I will not be able to solve it.
+> - It's not my fault, thank you for understanding.

 ## LocresCSV Structure:
 Will be imported or converted to `.locres` file.